 Penalty: $500.

-(6) The driver of a train transporting dangerous goods who has been given shipping documentation for the goods by the rail operator must produce the shipping documentation for inspection by an authorized officer, an officer of an emergency service or an authorized rail representative, if the officer or representative asks the driver to produce the documentation for inspection.
+(6) The driver of a train transporting dangerous goods who has been given shipping documentation for the goods by the rail operator must produce the shipping documentation for inspection by an authorised officer, an officer of an emergency service or an authorised rail representative, if the officer or representative asks the driver to produce the documentation for inspection.

 Penalty: $1 000.